partha2409/DCASE2025_seld_baseline/README.md

 [Please visit the official webpage of the DCASE 2025 Challenge for the task details](https://dcase.community/challenge2025/task-stereo-sound-event-localization-and-detection-in-regular-video-content).

 This year's challenge features both an **audio-only** and an **audio-visual** track.
 Unlike previous editions, which utilized four-channel FOA/MIC format audio and 360-degree video, this year's challenge employs **stereo audio** and **standard video**.
 The dataset used for this challenge, Stereo SELD, is derived from the STARSS23 dataset, with each sample having a duration of 5 seconds.
-Details on the StereoSELD dataset creation process can be found in [text][link].
+Details on the StereoSELD dataset creation process can be found in the task description page.

 ## Task Overview